hochschule-augsburg/SQL-Train/docs/arc42/07_deployment_view.md

 For most test no extra configuration is needed because they run with the sqlite.
 For the pg_stud api a database for students is needed.
 To simplify this use the environment variables defining the PG_TEST conninfo.
+For LTI development a Test-LMS for example Moodle is recommended.

+## Cron Jobs

+At the default configuration 2/3 Cron jobs are running.

+- 1. Everyday at 4 am old sessions are being cleared
+- 2./3.
+At the beginning of the semester and end a job is clearing all users of the last semester.
+(Augsburg's semesters)